KiSooLee/8TeVpPbUpsilonv2/README.md

 5. With the Yield pt, y, multiplicity distribution is drawn by SkimmedFiles/Yield/YieldDist.C.
 SkimmedFiles/Yield/do_YieldDist.sh is used to run YieldDist.C

-6. In each pt and multiplicity bin, dimuon candidates are correlated with track.
-To see the flow in each mass value dimuon candidates are separated in fine mass binnning.
-Sort.C store dimuons in the certain mass binning and tracks in the same event. do_Sort.sh is used to run Sort.C
+6. Because of the large events correlation process takes too long time.
+In order to reduce running time root file is collected with Sort0.C ~ Sort9.C.
+5000000 events are collected in a root file in each pt and multiplicity, rapidity bin. do_Sort0.sh ~do_Sort9.sh is used to run Sort?.C

-7. Sorted results are stored in the SortFiles/ directory.
-Due to the large number of events all the events are separeted to the 10 root files.
+7. The sorted files are stored in SortFiles/ directory.
+To correlate background two same file is needed.
+So the sorted root file is copied by Clone.sh

+8. To see the Correlation distribution masses are separeted in 120 bins.
+And the tracks are correlated with dimuons.
+SortFiles/Correl_sig0.C ~ Correl_sig9.C is used to correlated signal and SortFiles/Correl_bkg0.C ~ Correl_bkg9.C is used to correlated background.
+To run the macros SortFiles/do_Corr_sig0.sh ~ do_Corr_sig9.sh and SortFiles/do_Corr_bkg0.sh ~ do_Corr_bkg9.sh are used.
+The result histograms are stored in the SigCorr/ and BkgCorr/ directories.

-7. To achieve signal dimuon is correlated with tracks in the same event.
+9. To achieve signal dimuon is correlated with tracks in the same event.
 SortFiles/Correl_peak_sig.C is correlate signal.
 To get the background dimuon is correlated with tracks in the random 10 events.
-SortFiles/Correl_peak_bkg.C is correlate background. do_peak_sig.sh and do_peak_bkg.sh are used to run Correl_peak_sig.C and Correl_peak_bkg.C The correlation results are stored as dphi-deta distribution in the SortFiles/CorrDist/ directory.
+SortFiles/Correl_peak_bkg.C is correlate background.

 v1: integrated
 mult: 0, 300